simulation-tree/unmanaged/README.md

 # Unmanaged
-Library containing primitive programming patterns.
+Library containing primitive programming patterns for C# implemented exclusively with unmanaged code.

 ### Collections
 A few collection types are available: